Masala Omelette Recipe (Indian Masala Omelet)

 Ingredients

-I used Indian green chillies.
+- Green chilies – I used Indian green chillies.
 You can use Thai green chilies, Serrano peppers, or jalapeno peppers.
+Adjust the green chili peppers to your desired spice level.

-How To Make Indian Omelette
+How To Make An Indian Masala Omelette that Doesn’t Break

-Break 2 large eggs in a medium-sized mixing bowl.
-Whisk them well using a wire whisk or a fork.
-Set them aside.
+Step 1: Break 2 large eggs in a medium-sized mixing bowl.

-Heat 1 tablespoon butter in an 8-inch non-stick frying pan over medium heat.
+Step 3: Heat 1 tablespoon butter in an 8-inch non-stick frying pan over medium heat.

 - 2 tablespoon finely chopped red onions